BernadetteLachner/Tachyons2Tailwind/README.md

 <h3>Important information</h3>

 <ul>
-  <li>Tachyons and Tailwind use different media queries (px vs em)</li>
+  <li>Tachyons and Tailwind use different media queries (px vs em).</li>
   <li>In each framework, some elements have been styled directly.
-These elements will change accordingly, even without assigned classes.</li>
+These elements will change accordingly, even without assigned classes.
+(This is particularly notworthy when it comes to images.)</li>
 </ul>

 <h3>Running the script</h3>